akhilmhdh/ESP8266_MobGyro/data/README.md

 # This is the file system in esp server provided
 <br>A simple html page with just gyro readings and css simple styling.
-<br>The js gives the gyro reaading from smartphone via browser and then sends to server using web sockets
+<br>The js gets the gyro readings from smartphone via browser and then sends to server using web sockets